caltechlibrary/cell-atlas/about.md

 ## What’s New

-**Edition 2.1** introduces new interface features, improvements in site performance, and minor edits to videos and text to correct errors and incorporate new information from recent literature.
+**Edition 2.2** introduces minor content changes and expanded scientist profiles.
 If you use the [offline version](download.html), download the latest file to get the new content.
 Similarly, if you have downloaded any individual videos we encourage you to check for a new version.

-Major new features since Edition 2.0 include:
-- audio feature to listen to section text
-- site search function
-- PDF of text and images (available on the [download page](download.html))

 ***Previous updates***:

+*Edition 2.1 (December 2021) introduced new interface features, improvements in site performance, and minor edits to videos and text to correct errors and incorporate new information from recent literature.*

+*Major new features since Edition 2.0 included:*
+- *audio feature to listen to section text*
+- *site search function*
+- *PDF of text and images (available on the [download page](download.html))*

 *Edition 2.0 (August 2021) introduced several new interface features, along with minor improvements in clarity and consistency throughout the text and videos.*